13 — Reports

 One way in which I think al‑Juwaynī’s classification of modes of transmission is highly significant is that it establishes in the mind of the person learning, transmitting, or interpreting a ḥadīth a sense of being related in a certain way to the words or events it relates.
 An interpreter does not just encounter a ḥadīth, analyze its isnād, and then assign it a certain degree of epistemological certainty—a 60% or 70% chance of being truthful.
 In itself this would not really affect the interpreter’s understanding of the ḥadīth, or his duty to follow it.
 What is more important is that the isnād places the reader or interpreter into a tradition of teaching, so that he receives the ḥadīth not as an isolated text on a loose piece of paper that he can make what he wants of, but as a piece of a larger heritage into which he has been initiated through his legal training.
 The ḥadīth is not detached from its author, open to whatever meanings the reader’s situation might lead him to project onto it; it has always been attached, generation after generation, to certain understandings of the ḥadīth and of its legal implications, which have been handed down from teacher to student as part of his education.
 He can no more reinvent the meaning of the ḥadīth than he can discard the interpretive framework established by the prior consensus of jurists, by the range of their interpretations, and by the moral values and presuppositions his teachers have instilled in him.

-Al‑Juwaynī’s analysis of transmission, then, establishes a certain institutional and educational and social context through which both the texts of revelation and the context for their interpretation are handed down.
+Al‑Juwaynī’s analysis of transmission, then, establishes a certain institutional, educational, and social context through which both the texts of revelation and the context for their interpretation are handed down.
 If he were only after epistemological certainty, he might care more about historical plausibility, or about written records; but in fact he prefers to make legal authority rest on participation in an oral tradition that transmits not only texts but also the proper “horizon” for understanding them.
 The uninitiated cannot just come to the texts with their own “horizons of understanding.”
-A written texts is in a sense “set loose” from its author, from previous interpretations of it, and from the linguistic and cultural frameworks that previously gave it meaning; but a text with a personal and largely oral isnād is bound (at least in the reader’s imagination) to the earlier scholars who transmitted it, and to the frameworks of interpretation that shaped their understanding it, and also to the author himself.
+A written text is in a sense “set loose” from its author, from previous interpretations of it, and from the linguistic and cultural frameworks that previously gave it meaning; but a text with a personal and largely oral isnād is bound (at least in the reader’s imagination) to the earlier scholars who transmitted it, and to the frameworks of interpretation that shaped their understanding of it, and also to the author himself.
 When scripture is imagined as transmitted in this way, the reader is not imagined to have independent control of its meaning—despite all that I have said before about the flexibility of al‑Juwaynī’s rules for interpretation.
 He is imagined as bound to an interpretive tradition, and through it to the intent of the author.

 This social, institutional, and educational context has been seriously disrupted, however, by colonialism, the introduction into Muslim societies of modern forms of education (which are much less focused on individual interaction between teachers and their students), and by the use of printing and electronic modes of storing and accessing texts.
 Already in al‑Juwaynī’s day the practice of teacher-student transmission had been interrupted somewhat by the use of popular books – ḥadīth collections such as those of al‑Bukhārī and Muslim—that came to serve as reference works and thus eliminated the need to learn all one’s ḥadīth directly from living transmitters.
 Already in those collections the ḥadīth were set loose, to some degree, from the tradition that transmitted them.
 But they were still organized in ways that preserved their compilers’ understanding of the ḥadīth, and more importantly they were not studied in a vacuum; they were read with the help of commentaries, under the guidance of a teacher who had himself been trained in the same interpretive tradition.
 How different things are today, when anybody can perform an online search and come up with a dozen ḥadīth on any given topic, extracted from their literary contexts by the search engine, and read in the privacy of one’s laptop or phone, in a social and cultural context transformed by modernity and postmodern thought, without the guidance or limitations provided by a teacher or an interpretive tradition.
 This is a far cry from the interpretive situation that al‑Juwaynī envisioned for readers of ḥadīth.
 In such a transformed context, his flexible rules of interpretation have the potential to wreak havoc on the meaning of revelation.